 As a police force we need to understand the impact of our policies and practices on people with protected characteristics.

 Collecting and analysing equality information is an important way of developing our understanding.

 We use this page to publish equality information that we have collected.
 We will update this page every time we have new or updated information available.

 In considering what information we publish we have thought about what information people might be interested, in together with guidance published by the Government Equalities Office and the Equality and Human Rights Commission.

 We have used this information to set Equality Objectives for Cheshire Constabulary.
 These are published on this website and we will post regular updates on their progress.

 The duty to publish equality related information requires public sector bodies with more than 150 employees to publish information about their staff.
-The most recent demographic information regarding the staff of Cheshire Constabulary is attached below.
+The most recent demographic information regarding the staff of Cheshire Constabulary is in the downloads at the bottom of the page.
 We will update this information every time new data is available.